-IMPORTANT: If you are receiving distributions, but did not retire, you must report your distributions on a cost recovery basis until you retire.
+IMPORTANT: If you are 59-1/2 years of age, but did not retire, you must report your IRA distributions on a cost recovery basis until you retire.
 If you retired, but did not reach age 59-1/2, you must report your distributions on a cost recovery basis until you reach age 59-1/2.